Music

 • Students are permitted two attempts to complete each exam.
 A second attempt must take place at the beginning of the second session.
 If the second attempt is unsuccessful, the department will recommend termination of the student's program.

 • The primary language requirement involves advanced reading proficiency in the chosen language.
-Students who wish to choose languages other than German must submit a petition to the Division Head (either Musicology or Music Theory) by the end of the first session of Year 1.
-Information on petitioning is available at the Faculty of Music Graduate Studies Office.
-Students can fulfil the primary language requirement in one of the following three ways:
+It is expected that students complete the primary portion of the language requirement by the end of Year 2.
+Students can fulfil the primary language requirement in one of the following ways:

 • Complete a 400-level language course at U of T or its equivalent from another university, with a minimum grade of B+; or